Leping08/TheSwimSchool/README.md

 # TheSwimSchool
 A class management and payment processing system for a small local swim school.
-This application uses Laravel for the framwework, Vuejs for reacativity, MySQL for its database and Uikit for its theme.
+This application uses Laravel for the framwework, Vuejs for reacativity, MySQL for its database, and Uikit for the theme.

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>